YellowJacketLinux/LFS/tlive-lfs.md

 for TLS support.
 Building `curl` against OpenSSL (or LibreSSL) should also work.

+You should also have [GnuPG](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/gnupg.html) before installing TeXLive 2023.

 These instructions also assume you have gone through the BLFS [After LFS Configuration Issues](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/config.html) section and have implemented
 [The Bash Shell Startup Files](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/profile.html) section.

+Other dependencies can be resolved after install as needed.

 Rationale